Cybersecurity

 2. Update Your Software

-Unpatched programs open the door, adding known vulnerabilities to your system.
+Unpatched programs open the door, allowing vulnerabilities into your system.
 Be sure to update your hardware and software — especially security software — as soon as patches become available.
+Using old security features puts your business at risk, as ransomware is constantly evolving.
+When you don’t install security and system updates, you make it easier for attackers to bypass your security features.

 The human element is often the weakest link.
-Spend some time training employees on what ransomware and phishing attempts look like, so they can avoid them.
-They should also be on the lookout for suspicious file names and use strong passwords.
+Spend some time training employees on what ransomware and phishing attempts look like so they can avoid them.
+At the most basic level, employees should be on the lookout for suspicious file names and use strong passwords.

 4. Stay Up to Date

-Along with preventing ransomware, you need to have a plan in place if it affects your system.
+Along with preventing attacks, you must know what to do if your company is attacked by ransomware.
 The usual advice for ransomware victims is not to pay — you have no guarantee that the attackers will or can decrypt the files.
 Once you agree to pay, you label yourself as a high-value target to cybercriminals.

-A successful response plan will vary from business to business, depending on factors like your IT landscape, budget, and risk tolerance.
-Still, these are some steps you can expect in a typical ransomware response plan.
+A successful response plan varies from business to business, depending on factors like your IT landscape, budget and risk tolerance.
+Still, these are some steps you can expect in a typical response plan to control the effects of ransomware.

 1. Isolate the Device